hasin-jawad/SaaS-Labs-Hackathon/README.md

 ### Overview

 The **SaaS Labs Hackathon** project is a multi-agent system designed to assist early-stage SaaS startups in crafting effective content strategies and financial models.
 It leverages AI agents for content generation, SEO optimization, ad creation, and financial analysis, providing a streamlined workflow for startup teams.
+This project was done during AI Intern Hackathon program arranged by Liberate Labs.

 ---